ras52/bootstrap/README.txt

   The assembler is rewritten in assembly language and is joined by a linker, which together allow for separate compilation.

-Stage 4 -- cc
+Stage 4 -- cc, crt0.o, lib.o

   The project's first compiler is added at this stage.
-Its input language is a typeless language similar to B, except that it uses byte addressing, and certain syntactic incompatibilities with C have been removed.
+Its input language is a typeless subset of C similar to B.  We also build a startup file (crt0.o) and the start of a simple C library.

 The code in this project is copyright (C) Richard Smith, 2009-13.